 - 1 tablespoon sherry vinegar or white wine vinegar

-- Put the avocado oil in the Instant Pot and push “Sauté”, then push “Adjust” to increase the heat to “More”.
+- Season the beef on all sides with salt and pepper.
+Put the avocado oil in the Instant Pot and push “Sauté”, then push “Adjust” to increase the heat to “More”.
 When the ghee is hot, add the beef and brown for ten minutes, turning the pieces over halfway through.
 Use tongs to transfer the beef to a plate.

 - Add the onion and peppers to the pot and sauté, stirring frequently, for 3-4 minutes, until softened somewhat and reduced in volume.
 Stir in the garlic, oregano, and spices and cook for about a minute.
 Pour in the wine and let it bubble away for 2-3 minutes, until most of the liquid is gone.